maflcko/b-c-gui-translations-review/reviews/ja.md

         <source>1 year</source>
         <translation>1 年(y)</translation>

 YES
-The translation adds an unnecessary "(y)" which does not appear in the source and is uncommon in Japanese date expressions.
-The correct Japanese simply uses "1年" without parenthetical notation.
+The inclusion of "(y)" is unnecessary and does not match standard Japanese usage.
+"1 年" alone is sufficient and correct.

 Correct translation:
-1年
+1 年
 ```

 ```